siridamineni/siri-damineni-capstone-project/readme.md

 - **As a New User:**

   - I should be able to register by clicking the "Register" button below the login form.
-  - During registration, I should provide the following information: first name, last name, email, date of birth, gender, height, weight, preferred workout type, password, and confirm password.
+  - During registration, I should provide the following information: First Name, Last Name, Email, Gender, Password and Confirm Password

 - **As a Registered User:**
   - I should be able to log in to the application by entering my username and password.